Ashraf0705/PLAY_FOR_FUN/README.md

 The goal is to provide a simple, fun, and engaging platform focused on the joy of the game and friendly rivalry, without the complexities of typical betting applications.

-**Co-created with passion by Shaik Mohammed Ashraf & his AI Friend.**

 ## Live Application